mdwarfgeek/lib/README.md

 in the archive.
 These are organized into one file for each external library.

+Partial Python wrappers are also included for the more useful parts of the library, and it can be built as a Python module by using the setup.py included in the source tree.

 This is still under active development, and has been for some time.
 It has got a bit messy and could do with a tidy.
 The Makefile contains targets for a number of test programs, but these (and their